Difference Between Depreciation and Devaluation

 What is Depreciation?

 Depreciation is a crucial accounting concept used to allocate the cost of a tangible asset over its useful life.
-This helps in accurately reflecting the decrease in value and the wear and tear that occurs as the asset is utilized in business operations.
+This helps accurately reflect the decrease in value and the wear and tear as the asset is utilized in business operations.

 In simpler terms, when a company purchases assets like machinery, vehicles, or buildings, these items gradually lose their value over time due to factors such as usage, obsolescence, and wear.
 Depreciation allows us to spread out the initial cost of these assets over their estimated useful lifespan.
-By doing so, we align the expense recognition with the asset’s contribution to generating revenue.
+Doing so aligns the expense recognition with the asset’s contribution to generating revenue.

-For instance, if a company buys a delivery truck for $50,000 and expects it to last for 5 years, the annual depreciation expense would be $10,000 ($50,000 / 5 years).
+For instance, if a company buys a delivery truck for INR 50,000 and expects it to last for 5 years, the annual depreciation expense would be INR 10,000 (INR 50,000 / 5 years).
 This depreciation expense is recognized on the company’s income statement, lowering the reported profit, and also affecting the asset’s book value on the balance sheet.

 Check out the best-rated job-centric courses after 12th.
 Explore how online degree programs can prepare you for the job market.